 A Season of Transition, a Season of Prayer — Please join us each day at 11:30 a.m. in offering a personal but collective prayer for our congregation.
-Today’s focus for prayer is: For Christians across the globe who risk hardship, injury or death by profession of their Faith.
+Today’s focus for prayer is: For those experiencing memory loss and progressive dementia, and for their families and caregivers.

 [Scripture quotations are from New Revised Standard Version Bible, copyright © 1989 National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved].